salilp42/AQPLO/README.md

 # Adaptive Quick-sort Leave-Pair-Out (AQPLO) Cross-validation

 This repository contains the implementation and experimental evaluation of Adaptive Quick-sort Leave-Pair-Out (AQPLO) cross-validation, a novel approach to cross-validation for machine learning models.
-AQPLO extends the traditional Leave-Pair-Out cross-validation method by incorporating an adaptive quicksort algorithm, making it particularly efficient for scenarios involving grouped data where traditional cross-validation methods might be suboptimal.

 ## Overview